-Serving the beautiful Okanagan, Shuswap and Similkameen valleys, Okanagan College is one of the largest colleges in British Columbia.
-The school boasts campuses in Salmon Arm, Vernon, Penticton and Kelowna.
+Serving the beautiful Okanagan, Shuswap and Similkameen valleys, Okanagan College boasts campuses in Salmon Arm, Vernon, Penticton and Kelowna.
 It delivers more than 130 programs to almost 20,000 students.
-Approximately 20 per cent of full-time students are international in origin.
+Approximately 10 per cent of full-time students are from outside Canada.

-The Penticton campus is home to a growing suite of wine- and grape-focused programs; many graduates of these programs work in the region’s wine industry.
-The school also researches and analyzes generational differences in B.C. wine purchases.
+In 2018, Okanagan broke ground on the $18-million Health Sciences Centre at its Kelowna campus.
+The Penticton campus is home to a growing suite of wine and grape programs; many graduates work in the region’s wine industry.

 |Size of school||Tuition (degree)||Tuition (diploma)||Tuition (certificate)||Tuition (post-grad)||Residence offerings|

 |Mid-sized (2,000 full-time students to fewer than 10,000 full-time students)||$4,473-$5,620||$4,340-$4,981||$2,555-$3,644||$3,643-$5,620||Yes|

 - Water Engineering Technology: Blending chemical and civil engineering with water-focused environmental studies, this diploma prepares students for careers in microbiology, environmental monitoring, wastewater operations and more.

 - Collision Repair and Refinishing: Students learn all the technical aspects of car repair, as well as estimating, business management and entrepreneurship.

 - Common First-Year Engineering: Students develop a basic knowledge of engineering and may transfer later into second-year university engineering studies.